 Fisher Transform

-period = 9 Overview
+Parameters: period = 9

 The Fisher Transform converts price distributions into a near Gaussian probability curve, amplifying turning points by transforming price extremes through an inverse hyperbolic tangent function that creates sharp, clear reversal signals.
 The calculation normalizes price within its recent range, then applies the Fisher equation to generate values that swing dramatically at market turns, with crossovers of the Fisher line and its signal line marking precise entry and exit points.
 Positive Fisher values above the signal indicate upward momentum gaining strength, while negative values below the signal suggest accelerating bearish pressure.
 Traders prize the Fisher Transform for catching tops and bottoms more reliably than traditional oscillators because the mathematical transformation exaggerates price movements near range boundaries where reversals typically occur.
 The indicator generates its clearest signals when extreme Fisher readings (beyond +/- 2) reverse sharply, indicating exhaustion points where the market has stretched too far from equilibrium.
 Additionally, divergences between Fisher peaks and price highs provide early warning of trend weakness before momentum oscillators detect the shift.